French Defence: Tarrasch Variation: 3.Nd2

 The Tarrasch Variation is named after Siegbert Tarrasch.
 This move became particularly popular during the 1970s and early 1980s when Anatoly Karpov used it to great effect.
-Though less aggressive than the alternate 3.Nc3, it is still used by top-level players seeking a small, safe advantage.
+Though less aggressive than 3.Nc3, it is still used by top-level players seeking a small, safe advantage.

-Like 3.Nc3, 3.Nd2 protects e4, but is different in several key respects: it does not block White's c-pawn from advancing, which means he can play c3 at some point to support his d4-pawn.
+Like 3.Nc3, 3.Nd2 protects e4, but is different in several key respects: it does not block White's c-pawn from advancing, which means c3 can be played at some point to support the d4-pawn.
 Hence, it avoids the Winawer Variation as 3...Bb4 is now readily answered by 4.c3.
 On the other hand, 3.Nd2 develops the knight to an arguably less active square than 3.Nc3, and in addition, it hems in White's dark-square bishop.
 Hence, White will typically have to spend an extra tempo moving the knight from d2 at some point before developing said bishop.

+In response, Black tends to play 3...c5 or 3...Nf6.
+3...Be7, 3...Nc6, 3...a6, and 3...dxe4 also all see significant play.